 If you’re experiencing symptoms and are in quarantine, here are some ways you can help ease your symptoms:

 - Drink plenty of fluids.
 Remaining hydrated while sick helps your body fight the infection.
+Keep some Gatorade on hand.
 In general, it’s a good rule of thumb to drink 6–8 glasses (8oz/serving) of water a day.
-Foods with high water content—like some fruits, vegetables, and soups—also help keep you hydrated.
+Foods with high water content—like some fruits, vegetables, and soups (chicken soup is a good choice), — also help keep you hydrated.
 Unsure if you’re getting enough fluids?
 If you’re well-hydrated, your urine should be a light color.

 - Get rest.
 Rest for as long as you need.
 This may mean sleeping 8–10 hours per day, but that’s okay—your body needs it.

 - Eat a balanced diet.
-Eating a balanced diet is ideal: try to choose lean protein sources as well as fruits and vegetables, which are rich sources of zinc and vitamins A, C, and E. All of these help support your immune system.
+Eating a balanced diet is ideal: try to choose lean protein sources as well as fruits and vegetables, which are rich sources of zinc and vitamins A, C, and E. Nutrient-rich foods like avocados, bananas and apples are recommended staples doctors say we should have on hand to treat a coronavirus patient at home.
+All of these help support your immune system.

 - Consider smaller, more frequent meals.
 Smaller meals are a great solution for quickly feeling full.
 Aiming for around 4–6 small meals per day may help maximize calorie intake once you’re past the acute phase of the infection (first 24–48 hours).